Some dog-friendly insurers include AIG, American Family, Chubb, Hippo, Encompass, Nationwide, Plymouth Rock, Safeco, SageSure, State Auto, and USAA.

 ➞ Learn more about AIG

-American Family’s standard homeowners policy will cover any dog, as will their renters, manufactured home, and condo policies.
+American Family’s standard homeowners policy will cover any dogs not considered a "dangerous breed," as will their renters, manufactured home, and condo policies.
 Coverage includes expenses related to lawsuits, accidental bodily injury, and damage to someone else’s property.
 However, if your dog injures you or damages your home and property, a standard policy won’t pay for that.

 ➞ Learn more about American Family